kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-12-13-08-32-building-a-full-stack-bookkeeping-application-zero-to-production-with-ai-and-claw-code.md

 Supabase serves as the application's database and storage backend.

 1.  **Create Supabase Project:** Sign up for Supabase and create a new project (e.g., "bookkeeper-AI").
-2.  **Connect to Claw Code:** In the Supabase project, navigate to the "Connect" section, select "MPC server," and choose "Claw Code" as the client.
-Follow the provided `npm install` command to add the Supabase MPC server to your Claw Code project.
+2.  **Connect to Claude Code:** In the Supabase project, navigate to the "Connect" section, select "MPC server," and choose "Claude Code" as the client.
+Follow the provided `npm install` command to add the Supabase MPC server to your Claude Code project.
-3.  **Restart Claw Code & Authenticate:** Restart your Claw Code MPC server.
-Run the `/mcp` command in the terminal, select Supabase, and follow the authentication prompts to connect your Claw Code instance to your Supabase project.
+3.  **Restart Claude Code & Authenticate:** Restart your Claude Code MPC server.
+Run the `/mcp` command in the terminal, select Supabase, and follow the authentication prompts to connect your Claude Code instance to your Supabase project.

 #### b.
 Chassian MPC Server (UI Development)

 Chassian is a UI library, and its MPC server helps in building beautiful and functional UI components.

 1.  **Install Chassian:** Install the latest version of Chassian in your project.
-2.  **Initialize Chassian MPC Server:** Configure the Chassian MPC server in your Claw Code setup (`npm install` and configuration).
+2.  **Initialize Chassian MPC Server:** Configure the Chassian MPC server in your Claude Code setup (`npm install` and configuration).
-3.  **Verify Integration:** Restart Claw Code and run `/mcp` to confirm that Chassian is now listed among the connected MPC servers.
+3.  **Verify Integration:** Restart Claude Code and run `/mcp` to confirm that Chassian is now listed among the connected MPC servers.

 #### c.
 SpecKit MPC Server (Planning and Development)

 SpecKit (from GitHub) is a specification-driven development kit that helps plan the entire application before implementation.

 1.  **Install SpecKit:** Install the SpecKit MPC server using the provided `npm install` command.
 2.  **Initialize Project:** Run `specify init` in your project directory.
-Select Claw Code as the AI agent.
+Select Claude Code as the AI agent.
 3.  **Define Constitution:** Create a `constitution` file to establish project principles (code quality, testing standards, user experience).
-4.  **Generate Specification:** Use the `specify` command in Claw Code (e.g., `/specify <your_initial_AI_prompt>`).
+4.  **Generate Specification:** Use the `specify` command in Claude Code (e.g., `/specify <your_initial_AI_prompt>`).
 Answer any clarifying questions posed by the AI to refine the project's "what" and "why."
 5.  **Create Implementation Plan:** Instruct the AI to create a comprehensive implementation plan, including a tech stack (e.g., NestJS 14 monorepo).
 This plan will break down the project into phases (e.g., database setup, authentication, receipts, bank statements, matching, dashboard, deployment) with estimated timelines.
 6.  **Generate Tasks:** Use `spec kit tasks` to break the implementation plan into actionable, executable tasks.
 Each phase will have a list of tasks.

-### 3. Implementation with Claw Code
+### 3. Implementation with Claude Code

-With the tasks generated by SpecKit, Claw Code can now proceed with implementation.
+With the tasks generated by SpecKit, Claude Code can now proceed with implementation.

 1.  **Branching:** Create a new feature branch for each phase or set of tasks.
-2.  **Execute Tasks:** Use the `/implementation` command in Claw Code, specifying the range of tasks to complete (e.g., `/implementation task 1 to 9`).
-Claw Code will follow the task list, writing code, configuring dependencies, and setting up directories.
+2.  **Execute Tasks:** Use the `/implementation` command in Claude Code, specifying the range of tasks to complete (e.g., `/implementation task 1 to 9`).
+Claude Code will follow the task list, writing code, configuring dependencies, and setting up directories.
-3.  **Supabase Integration:** Claw Code, integrated with the Supabase MPC server, automatically creates database tables (e.g., `receipts`, `bank_transactions`) and configures schemas, relieving manual setup.
+3.  **Supabase Integration:** Claude Code, integrated with the Supabase MPC server, automatically creates database tables (e.g., `receipts`, `bank_transactions`) and configures schemas, relieving manual setup.
 4.  **Credential Setup:** Ensure all necessary API keys and credentials (e.g., Supabase service role key, Google API key) are configured in environment variables (e.g., `.env.local` file).
 5.  **Commit Changes:** After each phase or significant task completion, commit changes to the GitHub repository.
 6.  **Iterate:** Repeat the implementation process for all subsequent phases until all 137 tasks are marked as complete.